Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 What is the easiest type for beginners?

 All-in-one (AIO) diapers are the easiest — everything sewn together, used exactly like a disposable.
 Pocket diapers are the next easiest and offer more absorbency flexibility.
-Both are excellent for daycare and for anyone other than the primary caregiver using the diapers.
+Both are excellent for daycare and for any caregiver other than the primary carer.

 Washing